As of 2011, while use of PHR systems by consumers in the U.S. continues to grow, it is still fairly low (less than 10%). The following are links

 - HealtheMe - An open source PHR system developed as part of a Medicaid

-eHealth transformation initiative for use in West Virginia – also known as HealtheMountaineer.
+eHealth transformation initiative for use in West Virginia – now used in other states also.

 - Indivo - An emerging open source PHR system originally developed for use in

 - iHealth Record - A PHR solution originally